September 15

 Turning Points In Eating

 Marco Polo was born today in 1254.
 The explorer from Venice traveled widely in the Far East, establishing trade with those lands.
 The primary commodity: spices.
 Marco Polo is often credited with having brought pasta to Italy from China, but pasta was already there.
-Still, there was once a restaurant in Gretna (in the building where Kim Son is now) named for Marco Polo.
+Still, there was once a restaurant in Gretna (in the building where Kim Son was.) named for Marco Polo.
 Its menu combined Chinese and Italian food.
 Not a big hit.

 Eating Around The World